pamelafox/babybuddy-azure/README.md

 5. Once deployed, find its URL by navigating to the Azure Portal, selecting the Container App resource, opening the Overview, and finding the "Application URL" on the right hand side.

+6. If you see an nginx error upon your first visit to the URL, just reload the page.

-6. Now you can login using the default admin user password (admin/admin).
+7. Now you can login using the default admin user password (admin/admin).
 Change that password immediately.
-Enjoy tracking your bundle of joy/snot! 👶🏼